V0idpool/RustForge/README.md

 ![Release](https://img.shields.io/badge/Release-10%2F22%2F2025-orange)
 <img width="1024" height="683" alt="RfSplash" src="https://github.com/user-attachments/assets/7de295b6-079c-44f0-8d9f-c8421632a679" />

-RustForge takes any image, automatically converts it to the closest Rust color palette, and paints it directly onto a sign in-game.
+RustForge takes any image, automatically converts it to the closest Rust color palette, or can utilize the new adaptive palette (supports up to 512 colors) and paints it directly onto a sign in-game.
 It’s perfect for adding custom, high-quality art to your base without spending hours on it.

 ### Support Development